comp129/comp55/docs/labs/JavavsCPP.md

 **<span class="smallcaps">object</span>**.
 You can have many objects that follow the same class blueprints.

+Misunderstandings that are easy to fall into

+Primitives:
+1. These are the basic data types in the Java language, such as int, char, double, boolean, etc.
+2. They store data values directly instead of referencing other objects.
+3. Primitive types store the actual value in memory, not a reference to the value.

+Object types (Objects):
+1. These are reference types in Java language, such as String, ArrayList, etc.
+2. The object type stores a reference to the data, not the data value itself.
+3. The object type stores references to actual data in memory, not actual data values.

+Summary: Due to the similarity in syntax and usage of the Java language, beginners may confuse primitive types and object types.
+Additionally, the autoboxing and unboxing mechanisms in Java also increase the likelihood of such confusion.
+Autoboxing allows primitive types to be automatically converted to corresponding object types, while automatic unboxing allows object types to be automatically converted to corresponding primitive types.
+These features make conversions between primitive types and object types implicit and confusing in some cases.

 ## In Java, there is no pointer notation.
 Or is there?

 Remember this?